 Fragmentation.

-The remnants of the face, spectral echoes of a psychic catastrophe, are strewn chaotically across an undefined expanse, as if torn asunder by the gravitational collapse of overwhelming strain.
-The eye—the sole vestige of an irretrievable whole—no longer remains anchored; it drifts, unmoored in the abyss, severed from any semblance of orientation.
-Misty, vacuous, steeped in exhaustion, resignation, and an abyssal indifference, it ceases to serve as an instrument of perception, instead gliding dispassionately across an amorphous void.
-This is no longer a gaze that seeks meaning—it is an inert remnant of awareness, a silent observer to dissolution.
+The remnants of the face, ghostly echoes of mental catastrophe, are strewn chaotically across an undefined space, as if torn asunder by the inward collapse of overwhelming strain.
+The eye, the sole trace of a lost whole, no longer stays fixed; it drifts, untethered in the void, cut off from any sense of direction.
+Hazy, empty, filled with exhaustion, surrender, and deep indifference, it no longer serves as a tool of seeing, instead floating without emotion across a formless emptiness.
+This is no longer a gaze that seeks meaning, it is an inert remnant of awareness, a silent observer to dissolution.

-Every contour, every rupture within this composition, articulates instability, the inexorable fracturing of the psyche, the terminal schism of identity.
-The skull’s fragile bone succumbs to insurmountable tension, collapsing to an irrevocable fragmentation, its visage reduced to a fractured fresco, its primordial integrity lost to entropic decay.
-There exists no recourse for restoration—only the perpetual drift of disjointed remnants, suspended in an interminable liminality, like the vestiges of ephemeral thoughts and vanishing emotions.
+Every contour, every rupture within this composition, articulates instability, the unavoidable breaking of the mind, the final split of identity.
+The skull’s fragile bone gives in to unbearable tension, collapsing into permanent fragmentation, its visage reduced to a fractured fresco, its original wholeness lost to slow decay.
+There is no recourse for restoration, only the endless drift of disjointed remains, suspended in an interminable liminality, like the traces of passing thoughts and fading emotions.

-This piece is a visceral rendering of psychological and existential disintegration—an introspective descent into the chasm where endurance is eclipsed, where the self is sundered into spectral shards, tenuously tethered only by the fading resonance of a once-cohesive existence.
+This piece is a raw depiction of psychological and existential disintegration, an inward fall into the void where endurance is eclipsed, where the self is split into ghostlike shards, tenuously held together only by the fading echo of a once-whole existence.